FlightMark/Test/README.md

 # boost
 This is for the C++ boost learning
 This is the new add line
-Git is versio control system.
+Git is version control system.
+Git has a mutable index called stage.